Information Spillover in Multiple Zero-sum Games: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-The model is presented in Section \ref{SEC: Model}.
-Section \ref{SEC: EPC} presents our first main result.
-Section \ref{SEC: empty} presents our second main result and Section \ref{SEC: conc} concludes.
+Section \ref{SEC: Model} presents the model.
+Our first main result is divided in 2 parts: main result 1 and main result 2.
+Section \ref{SEC: EPC} presents our main result 1.
+Section \ref{SEC: empty} presents our main result 2.
+Section \ref{BP} compares the equilibrium payoff set in our model with that of a Bayesian Persuasion model with multiple receivers and Section \ref{SEC: conc} concludes.
 The proofs of technical results are left to the Appendix.
-Additional results can be found in a Supplemental Appendix.\footnote{https://pahllucas.wixsite.com/lucaspahl.}
+Additional results can be found in the Supplemental Appendix.